Colored Vertex Models and Iwahori Whittaker Functions: Introduction

 \begin{maintheorem} Let $G:=G(F)$ be any split reductive group defined over a local field $F$.
 For a basis $\{\phi_w\}$ of the space of Iwahori Whittaker functions for any irreducible unramified principal series representation of $G$ and any $g \in G$, there is a recursive algorithm using Demazure-like operators to compute $\phi_w(g)$. \end{maintheorem}

 We have similar algorithmic results for parahoric Whittaker functions.
 (See Theorem~\ref{thm:paracs} and Remark~\ref{rem:parcaveat}.)
 Prior to this work, even a conjectural description of all values of the Iwahori and parahoric Whittaker functions was unknown.
 Reeder \cite{ReederCompositio} and Brubaker, Bump, and Licata \cite{BBL} computed Iwahori Whittaker functions if $g$ is a torus element.
-In the introduction to \cite{ReederCompositio}, Reeder describes the determination of the remaining values (in the special case where $J$ is the Iwahori subgroup) as a difficult problem.
+In the introduction to \cite{ReederCompositio}, Reeder describes the determination of the remaining values as a difficult problem.
 Lansky~\cite{LanskyParahoric} determined the dimensions of the spaces of standard parahoric fixed vectors in unramified principal series.

 In addition to the above theorems, the development of these results led us to: \begin{itemize}[label=$\boldsymbol{\cdot}$, leftmargin=2\parindent] \item Interpret the Demazure recurrence relations in our algorithmic description in terms of the R-matrix for the quantum affine superalgebra $U_{\sqrt{v}} (\hat{\mathfrak{g}\mathfrak{l}} (r| 1))$;